 Instead of having a dataset with individual keypoint correspondences (which lead to dataset types \eqref{eq:kppairs} and \eqref{eq:kptriplets}) for learning local descriptors as in most prior work, we assume a set of labeled \emph{bags of keypoints} (here we intentionally use the terminology from multiple instance learning \cite{MIL} as our ideas are closely related with the field).
 We denote this weakly-labeled dataset as

 where bags $K_i$ and $K_i^+$ form a matching pair, bags $K_i$ and $K_i^-$ form a non-matching pair, and each bag is a set of $n$ keypoints, $K=\{k_1, k_2, \ldots, k_n\}$.
-Data of this kind is relatively easy to generate.
-For example, keypoint bags extracted from two images of the same object under different views form a matching pair.
+Data of this kind is relatively easy to generate: keypoint bags extracted from two images of the same object under different views form a matching pair.
 These bags can be used together with a keypoint bag extracted from an image of some unrelated object to form a triplet from Equation \eqref{eq:bagtriplets}.
 See Figure \ref{fig:teaser} for an illustration.
 In this paper we expand our previous work \cite{wlrnicpr}.
-There we introduced a method for learning local descriptors from such weakly-labeled data and provided preliminary experimental verification of its usefulness.
+There we introduced a method for learning local descriptors from weakly-labeled data and provided preliminary experimental verification of its usefulness.
 Here we develop the obtained results further and show how to improve the method by incorporating hard-negative mining.
 We provide strong evidence that it is important to tune the descriptor for the visual appearance of the dataset.
 This makes our method particularly useful since it enables learning from weaker annotations than traditional descriptor-learning techniques (this is potentially cheaper and more time-efficient).
 Furthermore, we show how the method can be used in biometric systems and introduce two novel methods for learning local descriptors from unlabeled videos and 3D shapes.
 We also compare descriptors learned with our method to competing ones on an independent benchmark \cite{hpatches}.